ottorohenkohl/usyre/README.md

 ## Functionality

-The base of the Usyre is the [storage](lib/storage/) lib.
+The base of Usyre is the [storage](lib/storage/) lib.
 It can save objects implementing the [Container](lib/storable/storable.dart) interface automatically to a MongoDB server instance.
 The storage itself is single-threaded and kept quite simple.
 Performance is therefore not nearly equivalent with complex databases like [Hive](https://github.com/hivedb/hive/tree/master/hive).